 - Sushi Kimura

 This year’s Michelin guide sees a total of five establishments joining its lauded ranks with one star to their name.

 - Restaurant Born

 - Sushi Sakuta

 Two-starred restaurants provide excellent cooking and are “worth a detour”.
 This year, we have six restaurants making the cut.

 Restaurants retaining their two-star status

 - Waku Ghin

 Three-starred restaurants are “worth a special journey” for their exceptional cuisine.
-These establishments retained their three stars:
+The highest accolade was awarded to three establishments, with these restaurants retaining their three stars:

 - Les Amis